-What is RSTP and Rapid PVST+
+What is RSTP and Rapid PVST+: Exclusive Details

 RSTP speeds up the convergence in the properly configured network.
 It also increases the recalculation of the spanning tree when the changes occur in the network topology.
 It also redefines the type of ports and their state.
-If a port is configured as an alternate port or a backup port, it can change to a forwarding state without any delay.
+If a port is configured as an alternate or backup port, it can change to a forwarding state without delay.

 RSTP BPDUs